Samuel3310/Samuel3310/README.md

-- 👋 Hi, I’m Samuel by name
+- 👋 Hi, I’m Samuel
-- 👀 I’m a front end developer
+- 👀 I’m a front end developer with over 6 years experience
-- 🌱 I’m currently undergoing training under ALX Africa as a software engineer
 - 💞️ I’m looking to collaborate with people of the same vision and passion

 - 📫 How to reach me